astropy/astropy-APEs/APE21.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To avoid duplication, guidelines on deprecations and API changes as well as recommendations for communication with users will be added directly to APE 2.
+To avoid duplication, guidelines on deprecations and API changes as well as recommendations for communication with users will be added directly to `APE 2`_.

 Branches and pull requests
 --------------------------